You may need to update the firmware on your micro:bit to use features like WebUSB

-- Hold the reset button at the back of the micro:bit and plug the USB lead into the device.
+- Hold the reset button at the back of the micro:bit and plug the USB lead into the micro:bit and a computer.
 You should see a drive appear in your file manager called MAINTENANCE (instead of MICROBIT).

 - The MAINTENANCE drive will look like this, depending on your computer: